nlwmode/yosys/docs/source/getting_started/scripting_intro.rst

 Displaying schematics
 ^^^^^^^^^^^^^^^^^^^^^

-While the :cmd:ref:`select` command is very useful, sometimes nothing beats being able to see a design for yourself.
-This is where :cmd:ref:`show` comes in.
-Note that this document is just an introduction to the :cmd:ref:`show` command, only covering the basics.
+While the `select` command is very useful, sometimes nothing beats being able to see a design for yourself.
+This is where `show` comes in.
+Note that this document is just an introduction to the `show` command, only covering the basics.
 For more information, including a guide on what the different symbols represent, see :ref:`interactive_show` and the :doc:`/using_yosys/more_scripting/interactive_investigation` page.